kingjinho/notes_os/ch3.process_and_thread/README.md

         - When process finishes its work
         - PCB is disposed

-- Q: Who decides what process as next?
+- Q: Who decides what process to execute?
     - A: `CPU Scheduler`
     - CPU scheduler sends PCB to CPU in order for process to take CPU
         - `Dispatch`: Work that changes status from `ready` to `running`
-    - `CPU scheduler is involved in every states of process` to manage processes to work seamlessly
+    - `CPU scheduler is involved in every status of process` to manage processes to work seamlessly

 - Process selected by CPU scheduler
     - Running process status, allocated designated time to work